Akrem-Alamine/BrandOrbAI/README.md

 ## 🤝 Contributing

-This project was developed as part of Talan SummerCamp 2025.
+This project was developed as part of Talan SummerCamp 2025 and won the gold prize.
 Contributions and improvements are welcome!